-The Town has prepared a preliminary marketing plan and timeline that identifies the steps the Town may take to implement the broad-based public education efforts and send out the optout notification ("Customer Notification Documents").
-The schedule is designed to work towards the estimated date when the Customer Notification Documents are scheduled to arrive in retail electric customer's mailboxes.
+The Town has prepared a preliminary marketing plan and timeline that identifies the steps the Town may take to implement the broad-based public education efforts and send out the optout notification ("Customer Notification Letters").
+The schedule is designed to work towards the estimated date when the Customer Notification Letters are scheduled to arrive in retail electric customer's mailboxes.
+The dates may be adjusted to ensure compliance with the minimum written notification timelines for the date of commencement of service to the Public Utilities Commission, the Office of Consumer Advocate, and the Department of Energy per Puc 2204.04.

 Action From estimated date Customer Notification Documents arrive in customer mailboxes

 Days before Days after

 A. Create or Update Webpage and shopping comparison websites 15 -

 B. Work with local media resources 15 30

 C. Active social media outreach 15 30

 D. Initial person presentations 15 30

 E. Distribute marketing materials 15 30

 F. Customer help line 15 Ongoing

-G. Mail postcard to all retail electric customers 5 -
+G. Mail postcard to all Eligible Customers 5 -

 H. Customer Notification Letters arrive 0 0